worksofindustry/hello-world-docker-action/README.md

   who-to-greet: 'Mona the Octocat'

  ####
  action.yml file serves as an action metadata file.
-Defines inputs to pass into the docker container.
+It defines the inputs and outputs and main entrypoint for your action.